Megha849/HygieiaDocs/pages/hygieia/Plugin/pluginjenkins.md

 1. Install the plugin by using 'Advanced' option in Jenkins Plugin Management to manually upload the file from local disk.
 2. Restart Jenkins.
 3. Configure Global Hygieia Publisher in Jenkins Manage Jenkins/Configure System.
 Enter Hygieia API url such as `http://localhost:8080/api`.
-There is no API token implemented at this time and it is work in progress.

 ![Image](https://megha849.github.io/HygieiaDocs/media/images/jenkins-global.png)